-Sheelah’s Day falls on March 18, the day after St Patrick’s Day, and was once widely recognised all over Ireland as part of the old Irish calendar.
+Sheelah’s Day falls on March 18, the day after St Patrick’s Day, and was once widely recognized all over Ireland as part of the old Irish calendar.

 The tradition of Sheelah’s Day

-Sheelah’s Day was so widely celebrated in Ireland that emigrants of the late 1600’s took the tradition with them.
-The day still plays a part in the history of Newfoundland and the term Sheila’s Brush describes a large snow storm that falls around St Patrick’s Day.
+Sheelah’s Day was so widely celebrated in Ireland that emigrants of late 1600 take the tradition with them.
+The day still plays a part in the history of Newfoundland and the term Sheila’s Brush describes a large snowstorm that falls around St Patrick’s Day.
 In Australia, the name Shelia became popular and was first recorded in Australian English in 1832.

 Unfortunately, in Ireland, the traditions of Sheelah’s Day completely died out leaving uncertainty as to why this day was actually celebrated.

 For years Scholars have been debating on who exactly Sheela was and various theories have been thought up.

 A popular theory is that Sheelah was the wife of St Patrick.
 With celibacy rules within the church today this theory sounds ridiculous but in the early years of the Christian Church, the clergy was mostly married men.

 During the 18th Century, an English writer by the name of William Hone researched the traditions of Sheelah and found that most people described her being the wife of St Patrick.
 Unfortunately, there is no evidence to back up this theory and there is no mention of Sheela in St Patrick’s Confessio, so it simply remains an Irish myth.

 Another theory about Sheelah is that she was St Patrick’s mother but was this just a representation of another theory, that she was actually a pagan goddess?
 It wasn’t unusual for the Catholic Church to merge pagan beliefs into Christian beliefs to make it easier to convert the Irish so it wouldn’t be surprising.